kid1carus/AppleWatchFaces/readme.md

 2. **Can I join your testFlight and help you beta test?**

 Yes, I am accepting testers for beta testing.
-DM your email to [@orffy](https://twitter.com/orffy) for a testFlgiht invite.
+DM your email to [@orffy](https://twitter.com/orffy) for a testFlight invite.

 3. **How do I get this on my phone / watch?**